top of page

 Your Supervisors at School

-Your Vice-Principal is technically in charge of you, and so sometimes you will be told to go to him/her for guidance instead.
+Your Vice-Principal is technically in charge of you, and so sometimes you will be told to go to them for guidance instead.

 Supervisors at School